-It is recommended that Council delegate authority to the CEO to negotiate and enter into leases (sub-leases and licences) of up to 24 months for portions of the Mount Claremont Municipal Depot site, subject to conditions of the Management Order, and based on the valuation included at Confidential Attachment 2, provided such leases (sub-leases and licences) do not prejudice the City's ability to relocate its Works Depot operations to the site before 2027.
+It is recommended that Council delegate authority to the CEO to negotiate and enter into leases (sub-leases and licences) for portions of the Mount Claremont Municipal Depot site, subject to conditions of the Management Order, and based on the valuation included at Confidential Attachment 2.
 The proposed delegation is set out in Attachment 3.